 Merit scholarships are awarded by the Office of Admissions to incoming students during the application process and retained as long as the student meets all of the terms of the scholarship, which are explicitly set forth on the recipient's original award letter from the Office of Admissions.
-These terms may include a stipulation requiring recipients to maintain a specified minimum GPA at the end of each academic year in order to retain funding for the following year.
-Individual appeals are not considered.

-A very limited amount of merit-based scholarship funds are allocated prospectively to students who perform exceptionally well during their first (1L) year of law school and did not receive a merit scholarship during their first (1L) year.
+A very limited amount of merit-based scholarship funds may be allocated prospectively to JD students who perform exceptionally well during their first (1L) year of law school.
 All students are automatically considered for these funds based solely on their cumulative GPA/academic ranking after all first-year (1L) grades are reported.
 Eligible students must place within the top 10% of their class in order to be automatically considered.
 Individual appeals are not considered.
 Transfer students are ineligible for scholarship consideration after the completion of their first (2L) year at Cardozo.